 First, look for the foods that will supply your Pug with optimal nutrition.
 Then, narrow down the field by picking the ones that are also affordable and excluding the overpriced options.
 Finally, compare the remaining dog foods to see which one offers the best bang for your buck.

 Our Pugs seemed to enjoy helping with these reviews, getting to sample so many new foods!
 Hopefully, they’ve been a help to you on your search for the perfect food to feed your Pug.
-For us, the number one pick was the Blue Buffalo Life Protection Formula Puppy Dry Dog Food.
-We liked that it supports immune system health, brain and eye development, and even helps improve our Pugs’ skin and coat.
-Plus, it’s packed with protein from healthy sources, starting with deboned chicken.
+For us, Ollie’s Fresh Dog Food is our best overall choice!

 For the best value, we think it’s hard to beat the Rachael Ray Nutrish Bright Puppy Natural Dry Dog Food.
 It’s made with whole-food ingredients that are healthy for your Pug, easy on their stomach, and still priced affordably to provide you with unbeatable value.